klahrich/chiefhustler/content/posts/purchased-baba.md

 ### Qualitative

 **Alibaba is a cashflow monster with tremendous survivability and optionality**.
 Daniel Zhang, Alibaba's CEO and Chairman, explains in [this video](https://www.youtube.com/watch?v=IGabqBY0qmo&t=638s) that Alibaba is in fact an _infrastructure service provider_ (including e-commerce, logistics and cloud computing) to all their business partners who want to achieve a digital transformation.
-This goes back to the original mission of the company, which is to <u>make it easy to do business anywhere</u>.
+This goes back to the original mission of the company, which is to _make it easy to do business anywhere_.

 ### Risks